Areoxy/easy_api_builder/README.rst

 Documentation
 =============

-Make an API with easy_api_builder:
+Build an API with easy_api_builder:

 .. code:: py